 An example of two villains who are a couple from the beginning is Boris and Natasha of Rocky and Bullwinkle.

-Another one (which arguably fits the Happily Married Trope more than any other example on this list) is the Monarch and Dr. Girlfriend (pictured above) of The Venture Brothers (they get married at the end of the second season and become an officially licensed supervillain team at the start of the third season).
+Another one (which arguably fits the Happily Married Trope more than any other example on this list) is the Monarch and Dr. Girlfriend (pictured above) of The Venture Bros. (they get married at the end of the second season and become an officially licensed supervillain team at the start of the third season).

 It's left kinda vague in the movie, but other story material later explained there was no romance involved from either side — Sidorak merely wanted to "marry" Roodaka because then he'd have gotten political influence over her island.
 Actually, since it's also been revealed that Sidorak's achievements were actually Roodaka's doings, and he only stole the credit from her, it's clear that both were seeing each other as mere tools.
 It's just that, again, the movie makes it look like he had the hots for her.

 In El Tigre this happens between Puma Loco and Sartana of the Dead.
 It seems that both of them are faking it at first, but towards the end it is revealed that Puma Loco does holds a torch for Sartana.
 It gets a little Squicky as Puma is human while Sartana is a walking skeleton.
-Word Of God says that they had a son together, though their relationship was on and off.
+Word of God says that they had a son together, though their relationship was on and off.

 Destro and The Baroness from G.I.
 Joe.
 They had a rather established relationship by the third miniseries and in the comics, they had been together since before they joined COBRA.
 In the comics, whenever one has been in serious danger, you'd best be prepared to get out of the way of the other because they will stop at NOTHING to ensure each other's well being.

-Mac and Molly Mange of Swat Kats.
+Mac and Molly Mange of SWAT Kats.
 They were powerful gangsters and married before they died the first time and when they came back as robots, they quickly cheered over their new strength, durability and firepower.
 Yeah, they bickered a lot, but when one of them got hurt, you can bet your aft that the other would drop everything to save them.

 Moral Orel: Clay and Ms. Censordoll, at first competing in office, end up making out with each other at the end of "Nesting."
 They share a mutual infatuation with eggs, the former due to his Oedipus Complex and the latter due to having been "castrated" as a child.